Guilty Pleasures (Quiet Riot album)

-Guilty Pleasures is the tenth studio album by Quiet Riot released in 2001.
+Guilty Pleasures is the tenth studio album by the glam metal band Quiet Riot released in 2001.
 It was produced jointly by John Rollo and Quiet Riot.
 It is the last to feature guitarist Carlos Cavazo and bassist Rudy Sarzo, though Sarzo later appeared as a guest performer on the band's 2014 studio album Quiet Riot 10 and he eventually rejoined the band in 2021.